 Call 908-608-9619 today to make an appointment or

 A New Minimally Invasive Surgery Option for Treatment of Sacroiliitis

 Patients with moderate to severe sacroiliitis who do not respond to conservative sacroiliitis treatments have a new surgical option: Sacroiliac joint fusion, which is an advanced procedure made possible by a new generation of implants and minimally invasive percutaneous techniques.
 Sacroiliac joint fusion is suitable as a surgical treatment for degenerative sacroiliitis, inflamed sacroiliac joint dysfunction, iatrogenic instability of the sacroiliac joint, osteitis condensans ilii (OCI), traumatic fracture dislocation of the pelvis, and other causes of sacroiliitis.
 A new minimally invasive percutaneous technique using radiographic guidance during the procedure gives the enormous advantage of decreasing blood loss, reducing operative time, and preventing extensive surgery.
-Here at New Jersey Spine Specialists in Summit, New Jersey, our board certified and board eligible spine surgeons have performed this minimally invasive surgery with excellent results.
+Here at New Jersey Spine Specialists in Summit, New Jersey, our board certified spine surgeons have performed this minimally invasive surgery with excellent results.
 The iFuse Implant System, which we employ, provides effective relief of sacroiliitis pain, and provides much faster recovery times and fewer complications than the more traditional open surgical treatments for sacroiliitis, which require more extensive exposures to access the sacroiliac joint.

 The iFuse System: Simple and Effective Relief of Sacroiliitis